 Social media is clearly an essential service in modern life.
 I was thinking about this a while back, because blogs like ours are just not seen by the masses, and I wanted a solution aside from “link every post from a social media account.”
 I couldn’t come up with a single answer that seemed likely to succeed.
 It’s the agora, for better or for worse, and nobody wants to lose access to that.

-The social media actually is essential has led to the proposal it should be owned and regulated by the government, not by private businesses.
+The idea that social media actually is essential has led to the proposal it should be owned and regulated by the government, not by private businesses.
 That it should be socialized.
 I had hit on this as a solution to the twitpocalypse, but I figured this had been proposed by others, and wikipedia served up an answer to that question.
 The article I linked takes the usual pains to be neutral, includes the arguments of detractors, but you can see how flimsy those arguments are.

 “It would harm consumers because only the competition of private enterprise drives innovation.”
 Essential modern services like internet and phone service are horrible in the USA, carved up into fiefdoms by oligopolies that exploit corporate welfare, extort from customers, and provide the minimum service they can possibly get away with.
 The supposed competition doesn’t exist, and government services are capable of innovation.
 They do this all the time, usually in incremental ways.